datadutch/snowflake_introductie/0 - The Theoretical Part.md

 Over the past 6 years, a lot of exciting stuff happened with Snowflake.

-# From 'just a database' to 'The Snowflake Platform'
+## From 'just a database' to 'The AI Data Cloud'

 ![alt text](images/Platform.png)

+The major change: the 'AI Data Cloud'.
+A couple of years ago, I did a presentation somewhere on Snowflake, those guys were primarily interested the data-lake options (they were Databricks guys :)).
+At that time, Snowflake did support external tables.

+# Comparing Snowflake with Databricks/Fabric

+You will not find that here.
+I only focus on Snowflake.
+Go to Linkedin and follow https://www.linkedin.com/in/josuebogran/ and https://www.linkedin.com/in/nick-akincilar-3417945/